udacity/reactnd-project-myreads-starter/README.md

 `search(query, maxResults)`
 > query: <String>
 > maxResults: <Integer> Due to the nature of the backend server, search results are capped at 20, even if this is set higher.
 > Returns a Promise<JSON> which resolves to a JSON object containing a collection of book objects.
+> These books do not know which shelf they are on.
+They are raw results only.
+You'll need to make sure that books have the correct state while on the search page.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).